johnvresilovic/mod1/README.md

 Unsolved problems:
 1. How to use modals instead of alerts for in-game messaging.
-2. How to render the game unplayable (without restarting or refreshing the browser) after a player quits.
+2. How to reset the game variables after a player clicks Quit.

 Contact info: johnvresilovic@protonmail.com